Bhutanise People Showing Their Traditional Dance

 Detailed Itinerary

-We, Boundless Adventure, have made the following arrangements for the Nepal-Bhutan tour, but if you want to customize it according to your schedule, feel free to contact us now.
-We will rearrange the best itinerary for your interest in the Nepal-Bhutan tour.
+We have made the following arrangements for the Nepal-Bhutan tour.
+If you want to customize it to your schedule, feel free to contact us now.
+We will arrange the best itinerary for your Nepal-Bhutan tour.

 However, the Bhutan and Nepal tour is a 12-day easy tour trail starting from Kathmandu, Nepal.
-Usually, the journey begins by plane and car.
-Traveling to Bhutan is very famous during the Spring and Autumn.
-You’ll reach 3980 Meters from sea level.
-Similarly, Breakfast, ground transportation, and accommodations are included on tours in Nepal and Bhutan.
+Usually, the journey begins by plane, then by car.
+Traveling to Bhutan is very popular during the Spring and Autumn.
+You'll reach 3980 meters above sea level.
+Similarly, Breakfast, ground transportation, and accommodations are include on tours in Nepal and Bhutan.

 Day01